 These items fell outside of the parameters defined for the present systematic review, which was designed to examine only misinformation publications that were clearly identified through the title as having a focus.
 However, some usable articles and papers were found in the existing reviews of misinformation [2, 50, 54] and these items extended the sample beyond those publications obtained through the database searches.

 In terms of trend of growth on publications of misinformation, the documents per year by publication sources were demonstrated by Figure 3.
 As shown in Figure 3, from 2014 to 2017, the Journal of Applied Research in Memory and Cognition has published the highest numbers of articles on misinformation.
-This echoes with findings reported from Ha et al. (2021).
 From 2019 to present, the American Journal of Public Health has published the largest quantity of journal articles on misinformation.
 Since 2014, open access PLOS One also has a visible line of publishing on misinformation.

 Figure 3